Police: Gucci slaying motivated by greed, jealousy and hatred

 Martinelli, 49, was known for publicly complaining about how much alimony her ex-husband had been paying her.
-Sometime before his killing, Gucci cut Martinelli’s alimony in half to $1 million a year, police said in telephone interviews Saturday.
+Sometime before his killing, Gucci cut Martinelli’s alimony in half to $1 million, police said in telephone interviews Saturday.

 Martinelli ``was convinced he would spend all his wealth, leaving the children without money,″ police Inspector Armando Sozzi said.
 With Gucci’s death, a major portion of his estate would pass on to the divorced couple’s younger daughter, a minor, Sozzi added.